stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 **In Texas there are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.**

 Based on the definition of an [epidemic](#Definition-Epidemic), does Texas fit the definition?
  - An epidemic is dfined as "200 cases per week per 100,000 people" (by the [scientific definition](#Definition-Epidemic)).
-Based on the population of Texas, there should be 57,991 cases per week to be epidemic levels for the entire state:
+Based on the population of Texas, there should be 57,991 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 57,991.

-	(39,512,223/100,000)*200 = 57,991

  - Over an 18 week period (January-April 2020) Texas has a total of 41,432 cases (total, not 41,432 per week).
  - The weekly maximum cases in Texas was 7,477 cases for the week ending 5/9/2020.
-By [definition](#Definition-Epidemic)  **Texas is 74.3% below epidemic levels with no apparent spike after re-opening.**

-	100-(7,477/(28,995,881/100,000)) = 74.3% below epidemic levels
+By [definition](#Definition-Epidemic)  **Texas is 74.3% below epidemic levels with no apparent spike after re-opening.** (100-(7,477/(28,995,881/100,000)) = 74.3% below epidemic levels)

 ## 11.3 Risk assesment